Ada-Developers-Academy/core/intro-to-functions/functions-overview.md

 A function can hold logic such as this.

-### Functions Are Named
+### Functions Usually Have Names

-All functions have a name.
+Almost every function has a name.

 This name is how we will use, define, and talk about the method.